zootle/energy-intake-predictor/README.md

    understanding the caloric content can help in studying the impacts of various foods on human health and in developing new food products that fit into healthier lifestyle choices.

-- **Personalized Nutrition**: With advances in personalized medicine, predicting calorie content can be part of broader efforts to tailor diets to individual genetic profiles, lifestyle factors, and health goals.
+- **Personalised Nutrition**: With advances in personalised medicine, predicting calorie content can be part of broader efforts to tailor diets to individual genetic profiles, lifestyle factors, and health goals.